Dacomitinib

 Dacomitinib, sold under the brand name Vizimpro, is a medication for the treatment of non-small-cell lung carcinoma (NSCLC).
 It is a selective and irreversible inhibitor of EGFR.

 Dacomitinib has advanced to several Phase III clinical trials.
-The January 2014 results of the first trials were disappointing, with a failure to meet the study goals.
-Additional Phase III trials are ongoing.
+In January 2014, results of the first trials were disappointing, with a failure to meet the study goals, but additional Phase III trials continued.
 In 2017, results of a trial comparing dacomitinib to gefitinib for NSCLC (driven by mutated EGFR) were announced.

-Dacomitinib was approved for medical use in the United States in September 2018, in Japan in 2019, and in the European Union in 2019, for the treatment of non-small cell lung cancer with epidermal growth factor receptor (EGFR) gene mutation.
+Dacomitinib was approved for medical use in the United States in September 2018, in Japan in 2019, and in the European Union in 2019; for the treatment of non-small cell lung cancer with epidermal growth factor receptor (EGFR) gene mutation.